The research was commissioned by the National Institute for Health Research using Official Development Assistance (ODA) funding.

 The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care.

-Funds are available for 20 Research Fellowships each averaging 4-5 months with a maximum duration of 9 months.
-Fellowships will be available to Scientists in the region to undertake projects relevant to the goals of GeMVi.
-There will be 3 rounds of recruitment, the first call goes out from 25th January and is for 5 awards.
-Second and third call will occur later in this year and in 2020.
+Funds are available for 20 Research Fellowships each for a maximum duration of 9 months.
+Fellowships will be available to Scientists in the region who wish to undertake projects relevant to the goals of GeMVi.
+There will be 3 rounds of recruitment, the first call went out from 25th January 2019 and was for 6 awards.
+The second call goes out from the 1st September, 2019 and is for up to 8 more awards.
+During this call the priority area is mathematical and statistical modelling but we will also consider projects in sequencing, bioinformatics and temporal-spatial analyses.
+The third call will occur mid 2020.

 The Fellowships will support three main forms of projects: